Quest 2: Release

-The Quest 2 was first released in two SKUs differentiated by storage capacity, with a 64 GB model priced at US$299, and a 256 GB model (replacing the original Quest's 128 GB model) priced at $399.
-Both are a US$100 decrease over their equivalent SKUs on the first-generation model.
+The Quest 2 was first released in two SKUs differentiated by storage capacity, with a 64 GB model priced at US$299, and a 256 GB model (replacing the original Quest's 128 GB model) priced at $399; both were $100 cheaper than their equivalent SKUs for the first-generation Quest.
 In 2021, the 64 GB model of the Quest 2 was replaced by a 128 GB model at the same price point.

 In November 2021, as part of the rebranding of Facebook, Inc. as Meta, the Oculus brand began to be phased out; the Oculus Quest 2 began to be referred to "Meta Quest 2" in promotional materials, Oculus Store was rebranded as "Quest Store", and Oculus-developed community platforms (such as Facebook Horizon) took on the "Horizon" brand.
-As of 2022, newer production runs of the Quest 2 hardware now carry the "Meta Quest 2" branding, with the Oculus logo replaced with that of Meta.
-The branding took effect at the OS level in March 2022, as part of system software version 38.
+In March 2022, system software version 38 replaced all instances of the Oculus logo with that of Meta, and by April 2022, newer production runs of the Quest 2 hardware had the Oculus branding replaced by Meta.

 Meta aired a commercial for the Quest 2 and Horizon Worlds, "Old Friends, New Fun", during Super Bowl LVI in February 2022.

 In July 2022, citing increased production costs and to "enable us to continue investing in ways that will keep driving this increasingly competitive industry forward for consumers and developers alike", it was announced that the prices of all current Meta Quest 2 SKUs would be increased by US$100 beginning in August 2022.
 It was concurrently announced that Beat Saber would also be bundled with the headset through the end of the year as a promotional offer.
+The 256 GB model was later reduced in price to US$429 in March 2023.

+With the announcement of the upcoming Meta Quest 3 in June 2023 (which was released at a US$499 price point for its base 128 GB model), the 128 GB model was reduced back to US$299, and the 256 GB model was reduced to US$349.
+Meta CTO Andrew Bosworth has stated that the company will continue to support the Quest 2 "for quite a while".
+The Quest 2 began to be phased out from retail in July 2024.
+During Meta Connect in September 2024, Meta officially discontinued the Quest 2, and unveiled a new entry-level model known as the Meta Quest 3S as a replacement at its $299 price point; its remaining stock was sold through the remainder of 2024.